Tips for Booking International Flights

 Check out any protections that paying for tickets with certain credit cards may offer.
 Some credit cards come with built-in coverage for everything from baggage loss to flight delays.
 Call or check online with your company to find out the benefits of paying with a particular credit card.

 Strongly consider purchasing trip insurance.
-The lowest-cost tickets are generally non-refundable, and change fees can range from $200 to a whopping $750, plus the added cost of any increase in the ticket price.
+The lowest-cost tickets are generally non-refundable.
+Even though many airlines have recently dropped change fees, should you need to make a change for a reason due to illness or other unforeseeable circumstances, the cost of the new ticket may be quite expensive.
 Additionally, many packaged tours are non-refundable after a certain date.
-Should you find yourself needing to cancel, cut short, or change your trip for unforeseen reasons that might include reasons such as health issues, a death in the family, a job loss, or even a mandatory court appearance, trip insurance can protect your investment.
+The bottom line is, should you find yourself needing to cancel, cut short, or change your trip for unforeseen reasons that might include reasons such as health issues, a death in the family, a job loss, or even a mandatory court appearance, trip insurance can protect your investment.
 Many companies offer varying types and levels of coverage.
 You can compare various policies and prices to find the one that best suits your needs at www.insuremytrip.com.